A complete guide to OCR B GCSE Geography

 OCR B GCSE Geography is a linear qualification.
 Everything you cover over Years 10 and 11 is assessed in three written papers at the end of the course, usually in May and June of Year 11.
 There is no coursework, but you complete two pieces of fieldwork in person.

 What sets OCR B apart is its enquiry-based structure.
-Each topic is framed as a question: "How are global climate and ecosystems interconnected?" or "How is the world becoming ever more unequal?"
+Each topic is framed as a question – OCR uses enquiry-style questions such as how climate and ecosystems interconnect, or how global inequality is changing.
 The papers reward students who can sustain that enquiry style in their answers.

 Paper 1 in detail

 Paper 1, Our natural world, focuses on the physical geography enquiries.
-The three big enquiries are: Global hazards, changing climate, distinctive landscapes, and sustaining ecosystems.
+The four big enquiries are: Global hazards, changing climate, distinctive landscapes, and sustaining ecosystems.

 Enquiry 1: Global hazards